Ultimate Guide To Nepal

 Still, if you want to participate in adrenaline-surging activities, we suggest paragliding from Sarangkot Hill.
 You must fly from the hill station to enjoy Mount Annapurna’s gorgeous views.

-Another adventurous activity has to be rafting.
+Another adventurous activity is rafting.
 Pokhara’s Upper Seti River’s violent and rapid water flow will surge your adrenaline.
-The 30-minute ride will be the best rafting experience you will ever get to experience.
+The 30-minute ride will be the best rafting experience you will ever have.

 If you want to know more things to do in Pokhara, head over here for details.

-Nagarkot is the scenic hill station at Bhaktapur.
-The village is a serene and peaceful retreat away from the Kathandu’s chaotic scenes.
-Moreover, the place has many tourist activities and attractions to spark interest.
+Nagarkot is a scenic hill station in Bhaktapur.
+The village is a serene and peaceful retreat away from Kathandu’s chaotic scenes.
+Moreover, the place has many tourist activities and attractions that spark interest.

 Hiking and Trekking